saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 ```
   authenticator://oauth/redirect?id=333&access_token=Oqws977brjJUfXbEnGqHNsIRl8PytSL60T7JIsRBCZM
 ```
-*The URL will be URLEncoded (percent-encoded),  the URL above is not URLEncoded to preserve it’s readability.*
+*The URL will be URLEncoded (percent-encoded),  the URL above is not URLEncoded to preserve its readability.*

 #### Redirect Parameters of failed authentication
-- `error_class` **[string, required]** - a class name which describe occurred error.
+- `error_class` **[string, required]** - a class name which describes occurred error
 - `error_message` **[string, required]** - a human-readable error message

 #### Example of failed authentication
 ```
   authenticator://oauth/redirect?error_class=WRONG_CREDENTIALS&error_message=Wrong login or password
 ```
-*The URL will be URLEncoded (percent-encoded), the URL above is not URLEncoded to preserve it’s readability.*
+*The URL will be URLEncoded (percent-encoded), the URL above is not URLEncoded to preserve its readability.*

 ---
 ### Revoke Access token